poetic/accounts-passwordless/README.md

 First, from your server call `Accounts.sendLoginEmail(userId, email);`.
 This will send an email to your user with a login link in the form of http://localhost:3000/#/login/{token}.

-After login is resolved `onLoginFromLink` will be called.
-This is a login handler that should be defined in `Meteor.methods`.
+After login is resolved the `Accounts.onLoginFromLink` handler will be called.
+As with Meteor's other redirect handlers, this function should be defined in top level code and not wrapped in `Meteor.startup`.
+The handler should be defined in client code and takes the following form:

 ```
-Meteor.methods({
-  onLoginFromLink: function(err, response){
+Accounts.onLoginFromLink(function(err, response){
   // err is a Meteor.Error object
-    // response is an object in the form of { userId: userId }
+  // response is a success object in the form of { userId: docId }
-  }
 });
 ```